Milestone-Based Fusion Development Program: Awardees

-The awardees include 2 companies pursuing the tokamak approach, 2 companies pursuing the stellarator approach, 2 companies pursuing inertial confinement fusion, one company pursuing the magnetic mirror approach, and one company pursuing the Z-pinch approach.
+Awardees' approaches vary, including the tokamak (2 firms), the stellarator (2 firms), inertial confinement (2 firms), the magnetic mirror (1 firm), and the z-pinch (1 firm).

 Structure

 The program is structured as a public–private partnership between the DOE and the awardees.
-The companies receive federal payments upon completion of quantitative milestones, up to the full award amount.
+The companies receive federal payments upon completing quantitative milestones, up to the full award amount.

 The program is structured in three periods of performance: One spanning the first 18 months, one spanning the second 18 months, and one spanning the remaining 24 months of the five-year term.
 The first period of performance will presumably end around the end of 2025, assuming a start date based on the June 2024 announcement.

 Only the first period of performance has been announced and awarded.
 The $46 million number is for the first period of performance.
 Subsequent periods of performance have not as of 2024 been announced or awarded.

 The applicants were encouraged to propose collaborations with US national laboratories, with which the awardees would contract separately and pay directly.
 For example, Oak Ridge National Laboratory will work with six of the eight companies.